Frozen Shoulder and Menopause: What is the Estrogen-Collagen Link?

 Frozen shoulder, formally known as adhesive capsulitis, is a condition that causes exactly what it sounds like: stiffness, pain, and reduced movement in the shoulder joint.
 It often develops gradually, making everyday motions more and more difficult and uncomfortable over time.

-Frozen shoulder is especially common in women during midlife, particularly around menopause.
+For women, frozen shoulder gets more common in midlife around menopause.
 In fact, many women in their 40s and 50s report joint pain and stiffness as some of their most disruptive symptoms during this stage of life.
 And frozen shoulder is a frequent contributor.

-Because symptoms often emerge slowly and subtly, frozen shoulder can be overlooked or dismissed in its early stages.
-Recognizing it early is important, as timely treatment can help improve mobility, reduce pain, and shorten the overall course of the condition.
+Because symptoms tend to show up slowly and subtly, a lot of women overlook or ignore frozen shoulder at first.
+But recognizing it early is important, since getting treatment quickly can help improve mobility, reduce pain, and shorten the course of the condition.

 Ahead, we’ll explore why frozen shoulder happens around menopause, and how to deal with it.